openkim/kliff/docs/source/modules/uq.rst

 .. seealso::
    For other possible arguments, see also ptemcee.Sampler.run_mcmc_.

-The resulting chain can be retrieved from via ``sampler.chain`` as a :math:`K \times L \times M \times N` array, where :math:`M` is the total number of iteratiions.
+The resulting chain can be retrieved via ``sampler.chain`` as a :math:`K \times L \times M \times N` array, where :math:`M` is the total number of iterations.

 Parallelization